Sustainability

 The Strategy Objectives are:

-4. Support Sourced by Oxfam to becoming leaders in sustainable shopping
+4. Support Sourced by Oxfam to become leaders in sustainable shopping

-5. Maximise income opportunities which arise from consumer interest in sustainable shopping
+5. Maximise income opportunities that arise from consumer interest in sustainable shopping

 Progress on targets is included in our annual report and supplementary Ethical and Environmental Report.